ashutoshmjain/gita/src/prologue.md

 - `Vrkayurveda` — Botany, and
 - `Vishnu Purana`[^vishnu] — Philosophy of manifestation.

 His grand father `Sakti Muni`, was the first to understand `Karm Yoga` .
-And his great grand father `Vasishtha` was titled `Bramh`[^bramh]-`rishi` (The guardian of eternal knowledge). `Dwaipayana's` lineage predetermined his destiny — as if someone planned a multi-generational project to instantiate preservation of knowledge through written words.
+And his great grand father `Vasishtha` was titled `Bramh-rishi` (The guardian of eternal knowledge). `Dwaipayana's` lineage predetermined his destiny — as if someone planned a multi-generational project to instantiate preservation of knowledge through written words.

+> The most important difference between humans and any other species is our ability to store knowledge, outside the evolutionary mechanism.
+Animals and plants adjust to changing conditions through slow evolutionary change.
+Humans, on the other hand, may adapt quicker because we store and pass on knowledge through external means.
+The first of such means was the spoken word.
+We could remember things told by our parents and they could what was told to them by theirs.

 Not only did `Dwaipayana` edit the four Vedas, he compiled eighteen `Puranas` and also wrote the master piece `Jaya` (victory)  — a historical narrative of the early age.
 History interwoven into thousands of stories meshed up like a knowledge graph.
 This was probably the first time an epic was "written" at such a scale.